Bohumil Müller: Nazi period

 On 1 April 1939 Müller was released from prison after serving his fourth term.
 Meanwhile, two weeks previously, on 15 March 1939, Nazi German forces had invaded and occupied all of Bohemia and Moravia.
 Müller reported back to his office and found many were fleeing Czechoslovakia before the Gestapo could arrest them.
 He, too, obtained a passport and was preparing to leave when word reached him asking him to stay and to prepare and co-ordinate the underground activities of Jehovah's Witnesses in occupied Czechoslovakia.
 He accepted and took on the responsibility of providing leadership during extraordinarily difficult times.

 In 1941 Müller was discovered and arrested, after which he was sent to Mauthausen concentration camp.
 Years later he wrote of his time in the camp.
 The Witnesses could have been released if they would only sign a form renouncing their faith.
 The SS tried different tactics to get them to sign, but very few did so.
-After describing various unspeakable tortures he underwent in the course of his four years in Mauthausen, he said: “Towards the end of 1944 Himmler’s special deputy, SS-Hauptsturmbannfüher Kramer, came from Berlin to try and persuade us to sign, with various promises and smooth talk.
+After describing various unspeakable tortures he underwent in the course of his four years in Mauthausen, he said: “Towards the end of 1944 Himmler’s special deputy, SS-Hauptsturmbannführer Kramer, came from Berlin to try and persuade us to sign, with various promises and smooth talk.
 When he met with the decisively adverse attitude of the Witnesses, repressions against us started.
 We were distributed into blocks, so that nowhere would two brothers [Witnesses] live together.
 The camp commander published an order that kapos and Blockälteste block elders were to watch us so that we would not go out of the blocks, and the other prisoners were allowed by a special command to kill us should they ever see two of us together.”
 Still he survived, and was released when the camp was liberated.